Sarvesh0955/Smart-University-File-Managment-System/docs/README.md

 ## Overview

 The Academic Resource Hub (formerly known as "AI Document Manager") is a full-stack web application built with a modern technology stack.
-It provides a Google Drive-like interface for navigating and managing academic resources such as notes, previous year question papers (PYQs), lab manuals, assignments, and reference materials.
+It provides a Google Drive-like interface for navigating and managing academic resources such as Notes, Books, PYQs (Previous Year Question Papers), Assignments, Lab manuals, and Miscellaneous reference materials.

 ## Features